 The Thai Arbitration Act applies equally to both domestic and international cases, and also in dealings with awards.
 The Act gives parties the right to select their rules of arbitration and to determine arbitral hearing procedures.
 In line with the Model Law, the only mandatory section of the Act is Section 25, which stipulates that parties must be treated equally, and must be given a full opportunity to present their respective cases in accordance with the facts and circumstances of the dispute.

-The Thai Arbitration Act allows parties to select the language to be used for the arbitration proceedings, and English can be used even in a domestic Thai arbitration matter.
-Where applications are to be made to the Thai courts for recognition and enforcement of an award, it is notable that Section 41 of the Thai Arbitration Act treats awards made in Thailand and awards made outside Thailand equally.69 Similar to Malaysia and Myanmar, many local Thai companies and foreign companies entering into joint venture agreements in Thailand tend to enter into arbitration agreements designating the seat of arbitration in either Hong Kong or Singapore.
+The Thai Arbitration Act allows parties to select the language to be used for arbitration proceedings, and English can be used even in a domestic Thai arbitration matter.
+Where applications are to be made to the Thai courts for recognition and enforcement of an award, it is notable that Section 41 of the Arbitration Act treats awards made in Thailand and awards made outside Thailand equally.71 Similar to Malaysia and Myanmar, many local Thai companies and foreign companies entering into joint venture agreements in Thailand tend to enter into arbitration agreements designating the seat of arbitration in either Hong Kong or Singapore.
 However, the newly established Thailand Arbitration Center (THAC), is situated in a new modern building with state-of-the-art hearing rooms and facilities.
 There has been a concerted effort by the government to encourage the use of commercial arbitration in Thailand and an effort to allow the THAC to have neutral foreign arbitration experts assist in the appointment of neutral national arbitrators.
 The majority of commercial arbitrators on the THAC panel are now foreign nationals who are renowned international arbitration experts and mainly from the ASEAN countries.
 In early 2019, the THAC successfully worked with the relevant Thai ministries to allow for work permits for arbitrators and non-Thai nationals to be easily issued in advance for collection at the THAC itself.

 Vietnam belongs to the civil law system as a result of being colonised by France for several years.
 There are also Chinese law influences, as well as communist doctrinal rules.
 In addition to a written Constitution, the laws of Vietnam are made up of various ordinances, decrees, directives and resolutions.
 Legal instruments that have been promulgated by higher authorities will take precedence over legal instruments that have been issued by authorities ranked lower in the hierarchy.